Quick answer

-After enough time has passed, a follow-up scan can show whether the trend matches the goal.
-Many people want fat mass to decrease while lean mass stays as stable as possible.
-DEXA does not manage medication, choose a dose, or diagnose a medical condition.
+DEXA does not manage medication, choose a dose, diagnose a medical condition, or tell you whether to start or stop a GLP-1.
 It gives body composition feedback that can support better conversations with your clinician, dietitian, coach, or training team.

 CLUB DEXA does not prescribe, manage, diagnose, or provide medical advice about GLP-1 medications.
 CLUB DEXA provides DEXA body composition scans for fitness and wellness tracking in Irvine and Orange County.